amethyst/website/README.md

 ```

 However, this is a long process as it also generates documentation.
-If you only care about the website itself for tetsing purposes, do:
+If you only care about the website itself for testing purposes, do:

 ```
 $ ./quick_build.sh